dabeedc/teamesse/README.md

 ![tooltip](https://github.com/dabeedc/teamesse/blob/main/previewScreenshots/Screenshot%202022-08-10%20003556.jpg)

 ### CSS, Responsive Design
 For our pomodoro app, we have went above and beyond to achieve app responsiveness.
 For example, in the Statistics page, the pomodoro statistics cards and the statistics calendar adjust accordingly in response to the width of the browser for enhanced user experience.
 The statistics calendar rotates sideways to re-adjust and fit according to the specified width of the page.
-The pomodoro statistics re-adjust by stacking vertically to align with the changed width of the page.
+The pomodoro statistics cards re-adjust by stacking vertically to align with the changed width of the page.

 ## 5. Description of Next Steps
 For next steps, we would like to add the functionality of adding and connecting with friends for pomodoro sessions and provide the additional social aspect to the application.
 Furthermore, we would like to further improve the app by including the feature for users to create custom pomodoro groups and invite other users/friends to join for collaborative study sessions.
 Also, we would like to add the interactive feature for users to share screen, video call, and collaborate in the study sessions.